danlentz/clj-hangman/README.md

          "XYLYL"}

-So, composing _length_ and _exclusion_ we can easily narrow the set of possible solutions in a hypothetican game in which a two letter word contains no vowels:
+So, composing _length_ and _exclusion_ we can easily narrow the set of possible solutions in a hypothetical game in which a two letter word contains no vowels: